Noah-Silvera/InfiniSprint/README.md

 Takes your google calendar all day events and allows you to make a mini sprint, with a backlog, done collumn, and sprint countdown

+### Project Status

+Currently under development, no feature is currently working

 ### Setup

 create a client secret file as per these instructions from google